-Credits: 15 Session: 2022/23 September-June
+Credits: 15 Session: 2023/24 September-June

-Pre-requisite Modules:

-Co-requisite Modules:

 Lecturer(s): Prof JV Tucker

 Format: 30 lectures including presentations and consultation hours.

 Delivery Method: Lectures, Presentations by students.

 Module Aims: The course will introduce the student to the history of contemporary computing.
 Among themes to be explored are the role of invention and innovation, and their commercialisation; and the impact of computing developments on society.
 The course will offer the opportunity for the student to investigate computing innovations and their historical development, or to work practically on items in the University's History of Computing Collection.